Already underwritten, but haven’t RSVP’d? Your generous underwriting does not serve as your RSVP. Kindly submit your RSVP by clicking here.

 - Jennifer Van Bergh

-In November 2024, City National Bank presented the seventh annual Harvesters Innovative Service Award to four local organizations who were recognized for advancing the client choice model, which allows food recipients the freedom to select items for themselves or their families.
+In April 2026, City National Bank presented the eighth annual Harvesters Innovative Service Award to three local organizations who were recognized for advancing the client choice model, which allows food recipients the freedom to select items that best meet their individual or family needs.
 To read about the award recipients, click HERE.

 QUESTIONS?